LosterJ/nest_docs_project/src/README.Modules.md

     If you have to import the same set of modules everywhere, it can get tedious.
 In Nest, encapsulates providers inside the module scope.
 You aren't able to use a module's providers elsewhere without first importing the encapsulating module.
     When you want to provide a set of providers which should be available everywhere out-of-the-box (e.g., helpers, db connection,...), make the module global with the @Global() decorator.

+**Dynamic modules ()
+    example.module.ts

+    Dynamic modules is a feature of Nest module, this enables you to easily create customizable modules that can register and configure providers dynamically.
+    More on fundamentals/dynamic-modules.